 The sculptures are 1.5 metres high so now I know how tall Imogen is!

-2. Cramlington Spoon (Eat for England) – Northumberland
+2. The Big Spoon Sculpture Cramlington, (Eat for England) – Northumberland

 Now this one is a little bit more of an adventure to find and possibly not